AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-02-20-beating-the-bookmakers-with-tensorflow.md

 ## Classification or Regression

 The next step is to look at the options available for the type of predictions our model will make.
-In this regard, there are two primary model types, and they are known as **classification** or **regression** models.
+In this regard, there are two primary model types, and these are known as **classification** or **regression** models.

-A classification model will output probabilities that the input matches a set of classes.
+A classification model will output a prediction that the input features match a set of classes.
 An example of this would be using biometric measurements to predict whether a subject was of class male or female.
-Here, the output from our model would be two variables - the probability that the subject was male and the probability that the subject was female.
+Here, the output from our model would be a two dimensional vector containing the probability that the subject was male and the probability that the subject was female.
 All classification probabilities in a prediction sum to one.

 A regression model outputs a continuous variable (or a vector of continuous variables).
 An example of this would be using house features (such as location, size and bedrooms) to predict house price.